axiom-data-science/portal-docs/DataMap.rst

 While the premade data views are interesting, the real fun starts when you begin making your own views.
 To do so, follow these steps and consult the GIF below:

 #.
-If you're not in the portal view, click on the portal button |portal_button_icon| to get there.
+If you're not in the map view, click on the map button |portal_button_icon| to get there.
 #.
 Zoom and pan to your desired map view.
 #.
-Click on the hex that represents the sensor you're interested in.
+Click on the point that represents the data you're interested in.
 #.
 Its data will show up in the data display window in the bottom left corner of the window.
 #.
 Within the data display window, click on the |data_display_view_icon|.
 #.
 To add the data to an existing view, choose it from the dropdown menu.